 Lauren Lee [00:34:42] Did you work at any of the hospitals when your grandchildren were born?

-Celestine Beasley [00:34:49] No. I might've been working, but they weren’t born at that hospital.
-Because my oldest would be, Devin.
+Celestine Beasley [00:34:54] No. I might have been working, but they weren’t born at that hospital because my oldest would be Devin.
 Oh, yes, I did.
 He was born at Mount Sinai while I was working.

-Celestine Beasley [00:35:12] Yeah, I wasn’t in the room.
+Celestine Beasley [00:35:12] Yeah.
+I wasn’t in the room.
 I wasn’t in delivery.
-Tini was admitted in the morning time, and I was in work.
-You didn’t go into the delivery like they do now.
-But that’s only child that was born there.
-Tommy was born at another hospital, and I was working in Mount Sinai.
-Jessica was born at a hospital.
-I was working at Mount Sinai.
+Tina was admitted in the morning time, and I was in work.
+And you didn’t go into the delivery like they do now, but that’s the only child that were born there.
+Tommy was born at another hospital, and I was working at Mount Sinai.
+Jessica was born at a hospital; I was working at Mount Sinai.
 They wasn’t born there.